Risingson/eveeyedocs/docs/map/layout.md

 ## Special Maps

+### Region Overview
+A map of all regions of New Eden to navigate on a per region level.

 ### Faction Warfare Maps
 These maps feature all [Minmatar/Amarr](https://eveeye.com/?m=Minmatar%20vs%20Amarr%20Faction%20Warfare&o=etag_sig,thera,tag_svc,node_kil,sector_fac,sub_sov,zkblive) or [Caldari/Gallente](https://eveeye.com/?m=Caldari%20vs%20Gallente%20 Faction%20 Warfare&o=etag_sig,thera,tag_svc,node_kil,sector_fac,sub_sov,zkblive) FW systems on one map.
 Click the links for recommended map settings.
 A Faction Warfare preset is stored in your map setting presets by default.